-Christ the King RC Primary school is a successful school and every child plays their part in making it so.
-We encourage all pupils to achieve their potential and being in school everyday will help them achieve this.
+Christ the King RC Primary School is a successful school and every child plays a part in making it so.
+We encourage all pupils to achieve their potential and being in school every day will help them achieve this.

 For our children to gain the greatest benefit from their education it is vital that they attend regularly and every child should be at school, on time, every day the school is open unless they have an unavoidable reason.